-Sailing in San Francisco is definitely for the sailor who loves to be challenged and sailing with a school that knows the area intimately is important.
-Spinnaker Sailing Redwood City has been operating in the area for a few decades.
-The group of instructors is a veteran bunch and can handle all of your sailing education needs.
+Sailing in San Francisco is definitely for the sailor who loves to be challenged; sailing with a school that knows the area intimately is important.
+Spinnaker Sailing Redwood City has operated in the area for a few decades.
+The group of instructors is a veteran bunch who can handle all your sailing education needs.

 Spinnaker Sailing has shared a few ideas and thoughts about sailing in San Francisco.

 What Are Your Top Three Reasons to Sail With Spinnaker Sailing?

 - Spinnaker has always put a lot of emphasis on teaching students the fundamentals and practical skills required to sail safely on San Francisco Bay and the Pacific Ocean.
 More than just certification, we want every student to leave confident that they can sail safely and confidently on their own.
 Unlike some schools more interested in gaining charter customers, we are more concerned with developing confident, skilled sailors.
 This has always been our mission at Spinnaker.

 - Our location lends itself perfectly to teaching.
 Located on the Redwood Creek Estuary, the protected channel provides the perfect conditions for new sailors to learn to sail.
 Smooth sea conditions and moderate winds make for the perfect conditions for entry-level sailors.
 As the student progresses in training, they move to the stronger conditions presented on San Francisco Bay.
 Our location enables us to provide this step-by-step process in student development.

 - More than just lessons, Spinnaker has developed a program to provide students a way to continue their skill development for one year after taking lessons through our sailing club membership.
 This program gives students unlimited free sailing activities for one year to refine skills and develop self-confidence at an extremely affordable cost.
 We don’t just want to teach people the basics and put them out on their own but provide a way for them to continue to sail with unlimited support during their most important year of development.
 Their first year.